 NOLS Rocky Mountain

-What we do: Modify routes and use bigger buses to transport students in fewer trips.
+What we do: Modify routes and use bigger buses to transport students in fewer trips, and install solar panels to rely more on sustainable energy.

 What you can do: Use public transportation to make vehicle use more efficient or carpool with friends.